 - There are 4 independent sets of bindings available.
-Only one set is active at a given time, and it is selected through the Slots buttons at the top.
-At startup slot 1 is active by default.
-To store the edited bindings in one of the slots (not necessarily the shown one) you have to right click the destination slot.
-Unsaved edits will be mercilessly discarded if you switch slot or shutdown the program.
-Unsaved edits are reminded you by a red slot button, instead of the normal yellow.
+Only one set is active at a given time, and it is selected through the Slots buttons at the top (highlighted).
+At startup slot 1 is active by default (unless you have edited the Startup registration to load another slot).

 - To add a new binding click the Add Binding button, which adds an empty entry in the bindings table.